 Spring Cleaning Your Ride

 As the first sunny days of springlike weather arrive, thoughts often turn to a sparkling ride.
-Gone are the cold, dark, slush-filled days of winter, most drivers rarely prioritize a shiny, clean car.
-What’s the best way to restore your car’s luster?
-One option is to drop off your encrusted vehicle at a local detail shop, and several hundred dollars later it will once again be looking its best.
+Gone are the cold, dark, slush-filled days of winter, when most drivers rarely prioritize a shiny, clean car.
+What’s the best way to restore your car’s luster come spring?
+One option is to leave your encrusted vehicle at a local detail shop, and several hundred dollars later it will be looking its best once again.
 But if you have a few hours to spare as well as a little motivation, you can get similar results.
 By employing some common sense and expert advice, you’ll end up with a great looking ride, you’ll have the satisfaction of doing the work yourself and — who knows — you might even have a little good, clean fun.

 Regardless of how meticulous you may or may not be about bringing your car back to its former glory, the exterior wash is job one.
 “The most important first step to getting your car back in shape after the winter is a deep cleaning of all the surfaces to remove salt, sand, dirt and grime,” says Mike Deddo, a senior research chemist at Turtle Wax.
 Sure, you might need to go further with paint cleaning clay, maybe even a polish and a fresh coat of wax, but a thorough hand wash is always the first step.

 Even if you don’t have time for additional steps, a thorough wash is a big part of getting your car back into shape, so do it right and be happy with the results.
 One key factor to a great car wash is using product specifically designed for washing cars.
 Don’t use other soaps, detergents or cleansers you have around the house; they are formulated for other jobs and may damage your car’s paint.
 Dishwashing liquid, for example, is intended to remove grease from your dishes and will strip the wax off your car.